Agent coordination

 Section titled “Workflow”- On start: Run

-room_post {room: "repo", subject: "starting auth refactor", body: "…"}so others know what you’re working on. - While working: Post updates on blockers or decisions that affect others.
+agents post {thread: "auth-refactor", subject: "starting work", body: "…"}so others know what you’re working on. - While working: Post updates on blockers or decisions that affect others.

 - When you finish: